Hyperscaling of Fidelity and Operator Estimations in the Critical Manifold

 From this perspective, properties of field theories and phase transitions such as universality are elegantly explained through the fact that, for two theories flowing to the same fixed point, their correlation functions will quickly approach the same scale-invariant behavior in the infrared (IR) and thus become indistinguishable \cite{stanley, goldenfeld, cardy_1996, wilson, POLCHINSKI1984269}.
 However, this picture still leaves several questions unanswered: Is it possible to quantify the meaning of ``quickly approaching the same behavior"?
 And for which classes of observables can we guarantee that their expectation values in the critical QFT may be replaced by those at the fixed point?

-These are not minor details, as, physically, a field theory at criticality can still be distinguished from a fixed point by measuring certain observables, so there must be a quantitative criterion characterizing those which exclusively detect scale-invariant physics.
+These are not minor details, as, physically, a field theory at criticality can still be distinguished from a fixed point by measuring certain observables (such as those capable of resolving the unit cell in a solid), so there must be a quantitative criterion characterizing those which exclusively detect scale-invariant physics.

 Furthermore, if we are able to identify such operators, this might prove of great use to the ongoing development of numerical simulations of QFT ground states.
-As discussed in the review \cite{mpsreview}, the use of tensor networks to develop variational approximations of ground states has been extremely successful; however, it suffers from increasing computational costs for QFTs at criticality and higher dimensions, due to the elevated real-space entanglement displayed in such models.
+Such methods typically suffer from high computational costs for QFTs at criticality, due to long-range correlations \cite{mpsreview}.
 Then, were it possible to show that certain sets of observables display, effectively, the same expectation values in the actual critical theory and in the RG fixed point, this could help with the computational investigation of these systems through the use of powerful results applicable only to scale-invariant QFTs such as the conformal bootstrap \cite{conformalreview}, or the separability in momentum-space of their ground states \cite{paper2}.

 Thus, the goal of this work is to answer the questions given above.
-We will show that, for any given margin of error $\epsilon$, there is a scale $\mu_\epsilon$ such that the difference between the expectation value of observables acting on scales smaller than $\mu_\epsilon$ calculated in the full ground state of the critical field theory and its IR fixed point is smaller than $\epsilon$.
+We show that, for any margin of error $\epsilon$, there is a scale $\mu_\epsilon$ such that the difference between the expectation value of observables acting on scales smaller than $\mu_\epsilon$ calculated in the full ground state of the critical field theory and its IR fixed point is smaller than $\epsilon$.